PochingHsu/PochingHsu.github.io/_pages/about.md

 In CEEE, various innovations are developed to improve how energy is served for human beings with minimum destruction of environment.
 I was lucky to join in these projects when I was a junior PhD student, such as:<br>
     * Thermoelastic cooling system test (participated in summer 16')<br>
-    * Miniaturized & 3D heat exchanger design and test (participated from fall 16' to spring 17')<br>
+    * 3D printed miniaturized heat exchanger design & test (participated from fall 16' to spring 17')<br>

 ---